grandma-collaboration/icare/README.md

-# grandma_skyportal
+# Icare
-SkyPortal for Grandma is a custom "layer" of both frontend and backend, added on top of SkyPortal and shipped with added modules, to provide the features required only by Grandma.
+Icare is a custom "layer" of both frontend and backend, added on top of SkyPortal and shipped with added modules, to provide the features required only by Grandma.